Navico

 Navico is a marine electronics company providing navigation, marine instruments and fish finding equipment to both the recreational and commercial marine sectors.

 The Navico Recreational Marine Division is one of the world's largest provider of leisure marine electronic products.
 Lowrance is aimed at fishing, particularly in freshwater and near coastal areas.
 Simrad Yachting is focused on powerboat owners for cruising and sportfishing and B&G serves the sailing market.

 The Simrad Commercial Marine Electronics division also offers navigation products for the commercial market, while C-MAP provides cartography and digital products to both recreational and commercial markets.

 Navico has its headquarters in Egersund, Norway, and the group has manufacturing facilities in the United States, UK, Norway, Mexico and New Zealand.

-Time line
+History

+20th century: Predecessors

-1946 Simonsen Radio was founded by Willy Simonsen (NOR) leading the development of echo sounding equipment.
+In 1946 Simonsen Radio was founded by Willy Simonsen (NOR) leading the development of echo-sounding equipment.
 Simrad Yachting was born from the union of Simonsen Radio and other marine technology pioneers.

-1955 Brookes & Gatehouse (B&G) was founded by Major R.N Gatehouse and Ronald Brookes (UK).

-1957 Lowrance Electronics created by Darrell Lowrance (USA) and launched the first recreational sonar product for anglers – the Fish-Lo-K-Tor, also known as the ‘Little Green Box’.
+In 1955 Brookes & Gatehouse (B&G) was founded by Major R.N Gatehouse and Ronald Brookes (UK).
+In 1957 Lowrance Electronics was created by Darrell Lowrance (US) and launched the first recreational sonar product for anglers – the Fish-Lo-K-Tor, also known as the ‘Little Green Box’.